Diagnosis of HIV/AIDS: Antigen tests

 The p24 antigen test detects the presence of the p24 protein of HIV (also known as CA), the capsid protein of the virus.
 Monoclonal antibodies specific to the p24 protein are mixed with the person's blood.
 Any p24 protein in the person's blood will stick to the monoclonal antibody and an enzyme-linked antibody to the monoclonal antibodies to p24 causes a color change if p24 was present in the sample.

+In general diagnostics, p24 antigen tests are used for early detection of HIV, as p24 antigen rises sooner after infection relative to antibodies, and the test is often used in combination with an antibody test to effectively cover a longer portion of the window period.

 In blood donation screening, this test is no longer used routinely in the US or the EU since the objective was to reduce the risk of false negatives in the window period.
 Nucleic acid testing (NAT) is more effective for this purpose, and p24 antigen testing is no longer indicated if a NAT test is performed.

-In general diagnostics, p24 antigen tests are used for early detection of HIV, as p24 antigen rises soon after infection relative to antibodies, and the test is often used in combination with an antibody test to effectively cover a longer portion of the window period.
-It is less useful as a standalone test, as it has low sensitivity and only works during the early time period after infection.
+In both cases, p24 is less useful as a standalone test, as it has low sensitivity and only works during the early time period after infection.
 The presence of p24 antigen diminishes as the body increases production of antibodies to the p24 protein, making p24 more difficult to detect later.

 Antigen/antibody combination tests

 A combination, or 4th generation assay, is designed to detect both the p24 antigen and HIV antibodies in a single test.
 Combination tests can detect HIV as early as 2–6 weeks after infection, and are recommended in laboratory testing.

+4th-generation rapid diagnostic tests are commercially available.
+They start being able to detect HIV at 2 weeks post-infection, but do not reach full sensitivity until 3 weeks post-infection.